digst/cloud/design.md

 ### Platform Delivery
 ![](delivery.svg)

-Statens IT is the strategically appointed provider of IT operation and service to the Danish Government and shall as such provide the requested cloud environment.
+Statens IT is the strategically appointed provider of IT operation and service to the Danish State-level Government and shall as such provide the requested cloud environment.

 **[PaaS]** The operation model of GovCloud PaaS is Platform-as-a-Service offered by SIT within existing licence to operate.